 PADI Drysuit Diver

 Want to stay warm and toasty on a dive?
 Then dive dry!
 Unlike a wetsuit, a dry suit seals you off from the outside water and keeps you warm, even in surprisingly cold water.
-By becoming a drysuit diver, you can dive all year round, expand your boundaries and dive more places.
+By becoming a PADI Drysuit Diver, you can dive all year round, expand your boundaries and dive more places.

 Why should I do this course?